Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Compactness Principle for Fixed Point Maps

 Let $X$ be an arbitrary metric space.
 Its metric is usually denoted by $d$; its open and closed balls of radius $r \geq 0$ and center $x$ are referred to as $B_r(x)$ and $K_r(x)$, respectively.
 Another metric $d'$ on $X$ is called \emph{strongly equivalent} to $d$ if there exist constants $M > 0$ and $M' > 0$ such that the estimates

 are satisfied for all $x,y \in X$.

 Whenever in the following products of metric (topological) spaces occur, they will be equipped with the product topology.
-Obviously, if these products are finite the product topology co\"{i}ncides with the topology induced by the metric
+Obviously, if these products are finite the product topology coincides with the topology induced by the metric

 or, alternatively, by